chocolatey/choco-wiki/FeaturesInfrastructureAutomation.md

 [Read More...](http://psdeploy.readthedocs.io/en/latest/Example-Chocolatey-Deployment/)

 ## Puppet
-Puppet has a [Supported module](https://forge.puppet.com/supported) coming for Chocolatey, but also has an [Approved module](https://forge.puppet.com/approved) written by the Chocolatey team.
-The module can manage packages and the install and configuration of Chocolatey itself.
+Puppet has a [Supported module](https://forge.puppet.com/supported) for Chocolatey `puppetlabs/chocolatey`.
+Note that there is also a `chocolatey/chocolatey` module, the supported module is a drop in replacement for the `chocolatey/chocolatey` module - please use `puppetlabs/chocolatey` as it has full configuration of Chocolatey.

 ~~~puppet
 include chocolatey